Fox Point, Wisconsin: Government

 The government of the Village of Fox Point consists of a Village Board, and various other boards, commissions and committees.
 The Village operates under the Village-Manager form of government.
 The Board consists of six trustees and a President, who are elected to serve three-year terms.
-The current President is Douglas H. Frazer, whose term will expire in 2023.
+The current President is Christine Symchych, whose term will expire in 2026.
 The current Village Manager is Scott Botcher, who has served since 2015.
 The Board has three committees: a finance committee of three members, which oversees economic matters; an audit committee with three trustees and two residents who assist the finance committee; and a three-member administration committee, which oversees new village laws.
 Other committees, boards, and commissions include the plan commission, board of appeals, board of police commissioners, board of reviews, the building board, board of ethics, the fair housing commission, and the historic preservation committee.
 In Fox Point, the President also appoints a trustee and a resident to serve on the board of the North Shore Public Library.

 The Village participates in several shared municipal services, including the North Shore Fire Department, North Shore Dispatch, North Shore Library, and the North Shore Health Department.

+The Village is the only Moody’s Aaa rated Village in the State of Wisconsin, and has been so for 6 consecutive years.

-In the Wisconsin State Senate, Fox Point is part of the 8th Senate District, held by Republican Alberta Darling, while Democrat Deb Andraca represents the village in the Wisconsin Assembly.
+In the Wisconsin State Senate, Fox Point is part of the 8th Senate District, held by Republican Dan Knodl, while Democrat Deb Andraca represents the village in the Wisconsin Assembly.
 At the federal level, Fox Point is represented in Congress by Rep. Gwen Moore, a Democrat.

 Education

-For students in kindergarten through 8th grade, Fox Point is part of two public school districts: the Fox Point-Bayside School District and the Maple Dale-Indian Hill School District.
-Both school districts are feeders for Nicolet High School.
+The municipality is in the Fox Point Joint No. 2 School District (elementary) and the Nicolet Union High School District.
+Fox Point includes kindergarten through 8th grade, and feeds into Nicolet High School.

 St. Eugene Catholic Grade School, a private Catholic school serving students from preschool through 8th grade, is also located in the village, as is Fox Point Preschool, part of Fox Point Lutheran Church, the Milwaukee Jewish Day School, the Bader Hillel Academy, and the Jewish Beginnings Lubavitch Preschool.
-Portions of Cardinal Stritch University's campus are located within village boundaries, though the university's official mailing address is in Glendale.
+Portions of St. Augustine Prep's campus are located within Village boundaries, though the school's official mailing address is in Glendale.

 The North Shore Public Library serves the community.
 Its board is a multi-municipal body with representatives from Fox Point, Bayside, Glendale, and River Hills.
 The library is a member of the Milwaukee County Federated Library System, and it therefore serves residents from across Milwaukee County.